 |Psychological Service Center, Department of Educational and Counseling Psychology, DU||Offline and online||Individual And Couple Counseling|

-The statistics regarding treatment gaps in mental health makes it clear that current services are often inadequate and lack the necessary resources to tackle problems round the clock.
-So different private organizations and startups have been making a significant entry into the mental health scenario.
+The statistics regarding treatment gaps in mental health make it clear that current services are often inadequate and lack the necessary resources to tackle problems round the clock.
+Therefore, different private organizations and startups have been making a significant entry into the mental health scenario.
 Some of the noticeable ones are:

-Availability of both online and offline services make LifeSpring a go-to destination for many people who need assistance with their mental health.
+The availability of both online and offline services makes LifeSpring a go-to destination for many people who need assistance with their mental health.

 SAJIDA Foundation began in 1987 as a small garage school for disadvantaged children and has grown to be an inclusive social organization that offers healthcare services and other social services for more than 6 million people.